nico135c/PathSim/README.md

 # PathSim
 PathSim is a 2D based robotic environment simulation.
-It has been create for learning purposes, specifically in relation to a course im taking called **Motion Planning and Path Planning**.
+It has been created for learning purposes, specifically in relation to a course im taking called **Motion Planning and Path Planning**.
 It has been created as a lighter and simpler alternative to **WeBots**

 ## Overview
 PathSim is a lightweight Python-based simulation tool for testing and visualizing path planning algorithms.
 It includes: